Swamprat008/CIS-PracticeQ-Collector/README.md

 # CIS-PracticeQ-Collector

+This Program uses the selenium library for java, it allows your code to communicate with an HTML page.

 This program will collect all the questions and answers to the CISWeb practice quiz.

 You MUST have the Java environment installed onto your system